General Taxi/Transport Questions

 No, manyy of Gringotaxis’ driver’s speak English.
 We issue an English test and in-person interviews in English to all of our drivers.

 While most of our services are scheduled in advance, you can give us a call and if a driver is free at the moment we will try to get them out to you as soon as possible.

 7. Does Gringotaxis charge per person, per mile, per vehicle?

 Our fares are fair!
-We only charge extra for the type of vehicle you choose, either a sedan or a van.
-Otherwise, the fare is determined by the number of districts you pass through.
+We only charge extra for the type of vehicle you choose, either a sedan, SUV or van.
+Otherwise, the fare is determined by district.
 So pile in with your friends and don’t worry about extra charges.

 1. How long does it take to get from the International airport in Lima to my hotel?